 Article I, Section One vests “[a]ll legislative Powers” in Congress.
 Among other things, this means that “[e]xcept in a few areas constitutionally committed to the Executive Branch, the basic policy decisions governing society are to be made by the Legislature.”
-Mistretta v.
-United States, 488 U.S. 361, 415 (1989) (Scalia, J., dissenting).
-Neither the text itself nor the structure embodied in that text permit Congress to delegate the power to make the law to another entity (or, for that matter, a sub-part of itself).
+Congress cannot delegate the power to make the law to another entity (or, for that matter, a sub-part of itself).

-In other words, Congress doesn’t really need to make a “grant of [quasi-legislative] power” to an agency before the agency can exercise such power.
-Whenever there’s a statute with an ambiguity (or a “pregnant silence,” if you will) and an agency with authority to execute that statute, Congress is presumed to have delegated to the agency lawmaking power to clarify any ambiguities or fill up any gaps—even if Congress didn’t actually do so.
+In other words, Congress does not really need to make a “grant of [quasi-legislative] power” to an agency before the agency can exercise such power.
+Whenever there is a statute with an ambiguity (or a “pregnant silence,” if you will) and an agency with authority to execute that statute, Congress is presumed to have delegated to the agency lawmaking power to clarify any ambiguities or fill up any gaps—even if Congress did not actually do so.

-This is rather curious.
+This is curious.
 When it comes to federalism (the key vertical-structural constraint embodied in the Constitution), the Court requires “unmistakably clear” language from Congress before presuming the legislature has “alter[ed] the usual constitutional balance” between states and the federal government.
 However, when it comes to separation of powers (the key horizontal-structural constraint embodied in the Constitution), the Court not only allows for implicit transfers of lawmaking power from the legislature to the executive, but in fact the Court has gone out of its way via Chevron and presumed that ambiguities or silence in a statute amount to a delegation of “quasi-legislative” authority to an agency.

 In one of his final written opinions before retiring, Justice Kennedy admonished: